darapheaktin/darapheaktin.github.io/About.md

 2. The Naked series (*Naked Statistics; Naked Economics; Naked Money*) by Charles Wheelan
 3. *Basic Economics*; *Discrimination and Disparities*; *Intellectuals and Society*; and a few others by Thomas Sowell

-Reading for building technical skills in economic research:
+Reading for building technical understanding and skills in economic research:
 1. *Introduction to Computational Economics using Fortran* by Fehr and Kindermann
 2. *Further Mathematics for Economic Analysis* by Sydsaeter, Hammond, Seierstad, and Strom
 3. *Econometrics* by Bruce E. Hansen